MJHS Hospice Care

 Decide About Do Not Intubate (DNI) Do not intubate (DNI) means that no breathing tube will be placed in the throat in the event of breathing difficulties or respiratory arrest.
 If you stop breathing, you will not be placed on an artificial breathing machine, and the insertion of a tube or mechanical ventilation will not be initiated.
 The DNI order can be a separate advance directive from the DNR order, but in most cases they are ordered together.

-Get a Free Sample Health Care Proxy & Living Will
+Get your Health Care Proxy and Living Will Templates

 Self-Determination is the Right to Participate in Your Own Health Care Decision Making